Exploration of the Pacific: Alaska and the Russians

 The modern period begins with Russian expeditions.
 They crossed Siberia and reached the Pacific in 1639 (Ivan Moskvitin).
 In 1644 Vassili Poyarkov found the Amur River.
 In 1648 Semyon Dezhnyov (probably) entered the Pacific from the Arctic Ocean.
 In 1652 Mikhail Stadukhin followed the coast of the Sea of Okhotsk.
 In 1697 Vladimir Atlasov entered the Kamchatka Peninsula overland from the north.
 In 1716 the first seagoing boats were built to reach Kamchatka from the mainland.
 In 1728 Vitus Bering sailed from Kamchatka through the strait that bears his name without seeing America.
-In 1732 Mikhail Gvozdev and Ivan Fedorov (navigator) saw the tip of Alaska from the Bering Strait.
+In 1732 Mikhail Gvozdev and Ivan Fedorov saw the tip of Alaska from the Bering Strait.
 In 1741 Vitus Bering and Alexei Chirikov sailed just south of the Aleutian Islands and reached the Alaska panhandle.
 Peter Kuzmich Krenitzin mapped the Aleutians before 1769.
 The myth of a land mass north of the Aleutians took a long time to dispel.
 Russians fur hunters island-hopped along the Aleutians and then along the south coast of Alaska looking mainly for sea otter (Attu at the west end of the Aleutians in 1745, Unalaska Island at the east end in 1759, Kodiak Island 1784, Kenai Peninsula 1785, Yakutat, 1795, Sitka 1799, Fort Ross 1812).
 North of the Aleutians posts appeared on the west coast after 1819.
 Spaniards from Mexico met the Russians in 1788. (see below).
 Russian America was sold to the United States in 1867.